NasserMughrabi/UtradeU/Readme.md

    - the console will print "server is listening on port 8080/n DB connected"
    - ctrl-c to stop the app from running

+7. Create your own git/gitlab branch
+   - in you terminal, make sure you are in the project directory (utradeu)
+   - type in the command "git checkout -b nameofyourbranch", this will create the branch and switch to it
+   - connect your local branch to gitlab branch by typing this command "git push -u origin nameofyourbranch"